 - Social commerce improves brand-to-consumer communication and customer engagement

-Have you ever found yourself flipping through TV channels at a hotel, stumbling the Home Shopping Network?
+Have you ever found yourself flipping through TV channels at a hotel, stumbling over the Home Shopping Network?
 You may have wondered who on earth would buy a pair of earrings from a stranger on TV.
 Well, something similar is taking the eCommerce world by storm!